-When you shave with cold water, your blood vessels constrict and the blood circulation focuses more on your vital organs.
+When you shave with cold water, your blood vessels constrict, and the blood circulation focuses more on your vital organs.
 The cold water causes the blood to move towards the organs to keep them warm.
 While the hot water reverses the effect by causing your blood to move to the surface of your skin.

-3. Tightens and closes your pores:
+3. Tightens and close your pores:

-4. Minimum risk of burns, bumps, cuts, nicks, irritation and ingrown hair:
+4. Minimum risk of burns, bumps, cuts, nicks, irritation, and ingrown hair: